Mohamed Sillah

 Mohamed Yahya Sillah (born December 12, 1949) is a Sierra Leonean politician, journalist and human rights activist.
 He was active in the transition efforts from military to civilian rule in Sierra Leone.
 As the National Chairman of the National Alliance Democratic Party (NADP), he was an unsuccessful candidate in the 1996 Presidential elections.

 Early life

-Sillah was born on December 12, 1949 in Massam Kpaka, Pujehun District, British Sierra Leone to Acting Paramount Chief Alhaji Yahya Sillah of Dama Chiefdom, Kenema District and Haja Mamie Zoe Mansaray.
+Sillah was born on December 12, 1949, in Massam Kpaka, Pujehun District, British Sierra Leone to Acting Paramount Chief Alhaji Yahya Sillah of Dama Chiefdom, Kenema District and Haja Mamie Zoe Mansaray.

 Career

 Journalism

 Mohamed Yahya Sillah started his career in journalism in 1978 as Senior Reporter with the Liberian News Agency (LINA), Ministry of Information and Broadcasting in Monrovia, Liberia.
-He became Managing Editor of Third World News at the Atlanta Voice Newspaper, Atlanta, Georgia, USA in 1981.
+He became Managing Editor of Third World News at the Atlanta Voice Newspaper, Atlanta, Georgia, US in 1981.
 In 1983, he founded the African World News magazine in Atlanta, Georgia.

 First Liberian Civil War

 In 1990, Sillah traveled to Liberia to cover the First Liberian Civil War for African World News.
 He reported about rebels drinking human blood from freshly slaughtered civilians.